 Gifts of materials are accepted with the understanding that the Library becomes owner of the materials.
 The Library reserves the right to determine their retention, location, cataloging treatment and other considerations related to the use or disposition of those materials.

-The library can accept a gift only after receiving and reviewing an itemized list of materials offered; however, we encourage prospective donors to contact the library for a conversation about a possible donation before compiling that list: email@example.com or 609-921-7100 x8314.
-Optionally, if a gift is mostly one type of material (e.g., piano music), the donor may directly contact the librarian responsible for that part of the collection:
+The library can accept a gift only after receiving and reviewing an itemized list of materials offered; however, we encourage prospective donors to contact the library for a conversation about a possible donation before compiling that list.
+Contact Sarah Mason with any questions or for further information on the donation process at firstname.lastname@example.org, 609-921-7100 x8304.

 Monetary donations are an excellent way to support our collections as well as the services and facilities of the libraries.
 The donor may designate that a specific fund be set up in a particular subject area or topic.
-For further information, contact Mi-Hye Chyun, Chair, Talbott Library - firstname.lastname@example.org, 609-921-7100 x8304.
+For further information, contact Bob Terrio, Chair, Talbott Library - email@example.com, 609-921-7100 x8296.

 Acceptance and Acknowledgment